Reign (TV series): Broadcasts

 Reign was announced on The CW's 2013 autumn line-up on May 10, 2013, placing it in the Thursday timeslot following The Vampire Diaries, its biggest hit in young women demographic.
 The show had its series premiere on October 17, 2013, in the U.S. In Canada, the series airs a day earlier on M3, in simulcast with The CW on CTV Two, and in reruns on E!
 Canada.
 Beginning with season three, the show moved to the latter network.
 On December 7, 2016, it was announced that Reign would end after its fourth and final season.

 In New Zealand, Prime premiered the show Thursdays at 9:30 pm, starting November 21, 2013.
 In Australia, Reign was originally scheduled to premiere on Eleven, but premiered on Fox8 on August 5, 2014.
 In Ireland the show broadcasts in the early mornings on RTÉ2 each Thursday at 02:15.
 The first two seasons of Reign are available for online streaming on Netflix in the UK and Ireland.
 New episodes from Season 3 onwards are uploaded weekly to Netflix in the United Kingdom as the exclusive broadcaster hours after they air in the US, but not Ireland where they are exclusive to RTÉ until the season finishes airing.

-All four seasons are available for streaming on Netflix in the Middle East and a great part of Europe.
+All four seasons are available for streaming on Netflix in the Middle East and a great part of Europe, and on Amazon Prime in the US.
 All four seasons are no longer available on Netflix in the UK and departed Netflix US on September 5, 2022.